garagehive/garagehive.github.io/docs/xero-another-contact-has-this-contact-number-please-enter-a-different-contact-number.md

 ---
 layout: docs
 title: Another contact has this contact number.
-Please enter a different contact number
+Please enter a different contact number.
 ---

 ## Another contact has this contact number.
 Please enter a different contact number.